nlpsandbox/nlpsandbox.io/wiki/608483-BuildaTool.md

 Python/Java/other program requires that you install a Python/Java/other environment beforehand.

-An Application Programming Interface (API) service is different from a program on the above two points.
+An [Application Programming Interface (API)][ibm-learn-api] service is different from a program on the above two points.
 A service is a process that is continuously running and waiting for requests to process.
 For example, a web service keep listening to requests from a *clients* (your browser) and returns the requested HTML pages.
 Another example are API services that enables a client to create and manage data remotely using a standard interface (API).
 Relying on a standard and documentated API specification enables a service and its clients to be developed using different programming languages and frameworks.

 These two points are among the main reasons why the NLP Sandbox aims to develop NLP Tools as API services.
 API services are also inherently cloud-friendly as